 Age Discrimination in Employment Act

 According to the U.S. Equal Employment Opportunity Commission (EEOC), laws such as the ADEA exist to protect those over the age of 40 from age discrimination.
-It is illegal for employers to favor young workers over their older, similarly qualified colleagues.
-The law offers older employees a comprehensive list of protections against discriminatory actions, including:
+It is illegal for employers to favor younger workers over their older, similarly qualified co-workers.
+The ADEA offers older employees a comprehensive list of protections against discriminatory actions, including:

 - Unequal pay or fringe benefits

 - Being denied job assignments that one is otherwise qualified to handle

 - Being denied promotions or bonuses younger workers receive

 - Being denied health insurance coverage due to age

 - Harassment and hostile work environment based on age

 If you are over or under the age of 40 and have been harmed by a decision at the workplace affecting your employment, you may be the victim of “ageism.”
 Ageism is stereotyping or discriminating against an individual or group of employees on the basis of their age.
 Ageism and age discrimination can significantly affect your ability to make a living and provide for your family.

 Age discrimination is prohibited in employment, and you deserve access to equal employment opportunities.
 If you believe you have been the subject of age discrimination, the best thing you can do is speak to a trusted age discrimination attorney at White, Hilferty & Albanese.